evanx/rquery/README.md

 ```
 where `gen` command creates self-signed client cert using `openssl.`

-We deploy this generated privcert to `~/.redishub/privcert.pem` et al as follows:
+We deploy this generated privcert to `~/.redishub/privcert.pem` as follows:
 ```shell
 bin/concerto deploy
 ```

 ##### certs-concerto

-Once you have created `certs-concerto` on your Github account, then try `ghuser:`
+Once you have created a `certs-concerto` repo on your Github account, then try `ghuser:`
 ```shell
 bin/concerto ghuser MY_GITHUB_USER
 ```